Socialist mode of production: Social relations

 The fundamental goal of socialism from the view of Karl Marx and Friedrich Engels was the realization of human freedom and individual autonomy.
 Specifically, this refers to freedom from the alienation imposed upon individuals in the form of coercive social relations as well as material scarcity, whereby the individual is compelled to engage in activities merely to survive to reproduce his or herself.
 The aim of socialism is to provide an environment whereby individuals are free to express their genuine interests, creative freedom and desires unhindered by forms of social control that force individuals to work for a class of owners who expropriate and live off the surplus product.

-As a set of social relations, socialism is defined by the degree to which economic activity in society is planned by the associated producers so that the surplus product produced by socialised assets is controlled by a majority of the population through democratic processes.
+As a set of social relations, socialism is defined by the degree to which economic activity in society is planned by the associated producers so that the surplus product produced by socialized assets is controlled by a majority of the population through marxist-democratic processes.
+Complete socialism, the first phase of communism, means the abolition of class distinctions and the control over production by society as a whole.
 The sale of labour power would be abolished so that every individual participates in running their institution as stakeholders or members with no one having coercive power over anyone else in a vertical social division of labour which is to be distinguished from a non-social, technical division of labour which would still exist in socialism.
 The incentive structure changes in a socialist society given the change in the social environment so that an individual labourers' work becomes increasingly autonomous and creative, creating a sense of responsibility for his or her institution as a stakeholder.

 Role of the state

 In Marxist theory, the state is "the institution of organised violence which is used by the ruling class of a country to maintain the conditions of its rule.
 Thus, it is only in a society which is divided between hostile social classes that the state exists".
 The state is seen as a mechanism dominated by the interests of the ruling class.
 It subjugates other classes, to protect and legitimize the existing economic system.

 After a proletarian revolution, the state would initially become the instrument of the proletariat.
 Conquest of the state by the proletariat is a prerequisite to establishing a socialist system.
 As socialism is built, the role and scope of the state changes.
 Class distinctions, based on ownership of the means of production, gradually deteriorate.
 The concentration of means of production increasingly falls into state hands.
-Once all means of production become state property, the primary function of the state changes.
+Once all means of production become state property, class distinctions are no more and socialism, the first stage of communism is achieved, the primary function of the state changes.
 Political rule via coercion over men diminishes through the creation and enforcement of laws, scientific administration and the direction of the processes of production.
 As a result, the state becomes an entity of economic coordination rather than a mechanism of class or political control and is no longer a state in the Marxian sense.